Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Image Screening Dataset

 \subsection{Dataset Division and Annotation}

 As shown in Table~\ref{tab:dataset_overview}, our dataset is divided into training, testing, pseudo-label, and exploration splits, comprising a total of 128k unique samples.
 Each sample includes an original medicine image and four generated images. \\ In the training and testing splits, manual annotation is performed by human reviewers to ensure ground-truth accuracy, as shown in the top-right part of Figure~\ref{data_annotation}.
-Samples in the training set are labeled with the ground-truth multiple-choice answer, which may contain several correct options, such as "ACD", "BC", or "N".
-Samples in the testing set contain multiple-choice labels for overall evaluation and dedicated evaluation dimension types.
-This latter annotation allows for a nuanced assessment of the model's capabilities in perceiving different aesthetic dimensions of the images.
-The annotation process is exceptionally time-consuming, as it requires a detailed inspection of the four optional images for each sample.\\ Furthermore, annotating CoT data would be even more laborious, as it involves documenting the reasoning process across four distinct aesthetic dimensions for each of the four options.
-Given this prohibitive complexity, we leverage the Qwen-VL-Max~\cite{alibaba-qwen-vl-max} model for automated labeling to enhance the diversity and richness of the descriptive tags in the pseudo-label split.
+Samples in the training set are labeled with the multi-answer ground-truth, which may contain several correct options, such as "ACD", "BC", or "N".
+Samples in the testing set contain multi-answer labels for overall evaluation and dedicated evaluation dimension types.
+This latter annotation allows for a nuanced assessment of the model's capabilities in perceiving different physical plausibility dimensions of the images.
+The annotation process is exceptionally time-consuming, as it requires a detailed inspection of the four optional images for each sample.\\ Furthermore, annotating CoT data would be even more laborious, as it involves documenting the reasoning process across four distinct physical plausibility dimensions for each of the four options.
+Given this prohibitive complexity, we leverage the Qwen-VL-Max~\cite{qwen-vl-max} model for automated labeling to enhance the diversity and richness of the descriptive tags in the pseudo-label split.
 We design a progressive annotation paradigm to enable the model to generate accurate image descriptions and structured reasoning processes.
 As shown in the left part of Figure~\ref{data_annotation}, for each sample in our pseudo-label split, we first prompt the model to describe what it sees in the image.
-Since image captioning is a fundamental and common task during the pre-training of MLLMs, we operate under the assumption that the model can generate these basic descriptions with high accuracy.
+Inspired by the SIC dataset~\cite{yang2025eye} and MFSC~\cite{fan2026towards}, and considering that image captioning is a fundamental and common task during the pre-training of MLLMs, we operate under the assumption that the model can generate these basic descriptions with high accuracy.
 Then, the model is instructed to integrate its own description, structure its reasoning process, and conclude with the final answer.
 Consequently, within our pseudo-label split, we generate two distinct types of pseudo-labeled data: one is the image description, and the other is the CoT data grounded in this description.\\ For the final exploration split, we generate four synthetic images from each original image but provide no annotations.
 This portion of the data is intentionally left unlabeled to serve as a testbed for future exploration of unsupervised methods.